Inference from Selectively Disclosed Data: Introduction

-The first main observation is that, in an ``imitation" equilibrium of the limit game that yields the receiver-optimal outcome, senders always show the receiver a dataset that can correspond to a naturally-generated dataset, so on path the receiver always places positive probability on the event that the sender is sending all their data.
+Our second result, Theorem \ref{thm:imitate}, characterizes an ``imitation" equilibrium implementation of the receiver-optimal equilibrium outcome, in which senders always show the receiver a dataset that can correspond to a naturally-generated dataset, so that on path, the receiver always places positive probability on the event that the sender is sending all their data.
 However, the receiver also infers from some datasets that the sender has with positive probability observed data corresponding to a different state than the revealed data suggest, but has dropped observations in order to imitate a more favorable distribution.
-The resulting outcome benefits senders under low states with more data at the expense of senders with less data in better states, since the former pool with the latter.
+When MLRP fails, it is important for the imitating sender to send a large-enough mass of realizations of a certain outcome, but not too much.
+The resulting outcome benefits senders under low states with more data at the expense of senders with less data in high states, since the former pool with the latter.
 The extent of pooling depends on the receiver's uncertainty about the sender's data collection capabilities: the greater the variance in the receiver's belief about how much data the sender starts out with, the more senders can profitably imitate other senders, with outcomes converging to the full-information one as uncertainty vanishes.

-Strikingly, the state-contingent experimental outcome distribution affects the information transmitted only through a handful of key features: what matters are the observations of outcomes with the greatest likelihood ratio under a better vs. a worse state.
-How the distribution of data distinguishes one state from another depends solely on the relative probabilities of these outcomes, and a receiver who wants to distinguish a relatively small number of states with many observations of high-dimensional data can do just as well restricting the dataset to only retain information about these outcomes.

 The other contribution is an algorithm to construct the limit game equilibrium outcomes that follows a top-down logic: senders with more data receive weakly greater payoffs, and we can construct the payoff frontiers of the continuous payoff function by specifying the burden of proof, or how much data of a given state's distribution a sender needs, to induce a particular belief in the receiver.
-The algorithm is fully generalizable to any number of states and for distributions with finite, discrete support, and we use it to construct the equilibrium in examples with 2 and 3 states.
+The algorithm is applicable to any number of states and for distributions with finite, discrete support, and we illustrate it with representative 2 and 3 state examples.